-Must be sown where plants are to be grown.
-Sow no deeper than 1/4 inch in moist, rich, well-drained soil.
+This cool weather vegetable does best planted in early spring or late summer.
+Sow no deeper than 1/4 inch in rich, well-drained soil.
 Space plants 6 to 12 inches apart in rows 18 to 24 inches apart.

-Note: Mustards, as a rule, are the greens most tolerant to heat, can tolerate some frost, and stay usable longest in the garden; pak choy, tatsol and cabbage are apt to bolt (go to seed) in frosty weather or summer heat.
-All are best in cool spring or fall conditions.
+Note: These Asian greens are more tolerant to heat and cold than pak choy, tatsol and cabbage which are apt to bolt (flower) in frosty weather or summer heat.